Abhiraj0004/abhicoding/README.md

 # project  create a mytoken

-first in all open remix application for compile code solidity ethereum blockchain.
+First in all open remix application for compile code solidity ethereum blockchain.
 This is a basic token contract written in Solidity for the Ethereum blockchain.
 It includes the following features:

 Public Variables: